soobinrho/dotfiles-personal/README.md

 # ---------------------------------------------------------------------
 # How to install Cloudflare Tunnel.
 # ---------------------------------------------------------------------
-# Install Cloudflare Tunnel on the server
+# Install Cloudflare Tunnel on the server.
 #   https://one.dash.cloudflare.com/
 #   Installation script is available at the `Access - Tunnels` setting.